 To the new vegan, it may come as a surprise, shock and perhaps disappointment to learn that not all red wine is vegan friendly.
 As wine is essentially made from fermenting and pressing grapes, you would be forgiven for assuming that it must surely be suitable for vegans.
 However, although red wine itself is completely fruit based, the production techniques used in the winery can vary and can in some cases cause the end product to be unsuitable for vegans.

 It is the methods used during the part of the wine production process called ‘fining’ that dictate whether the wine will be suitable for vegans.
 All young wines are cloudy and contain many different natural and harmless molecules such as tartrates, tannins, phenolics and proteins.
-Fining is the process used to remove this protein, yeast, cloudiness, “off” flavors and undesirable colorings.
+Fining is the process used to remove this protein, yeast, cloudiness, “off” flavours and undesirable coluorings.

 All wine will eventually ‘self-fine’ and stabilize if left long enough - however, as us wine fanatics like our wine to be clear and supply needs to meet the ever high levels of demand, many wine producers use ‘fining agents’ to speed the process up.